Skip to content

 Score Explanation

 User Trust pulls the most weight here.
-4.4/5 on Trustpilot from 9,650 reviews is the best number in our entire database (Nuvei sits at 3.6/5, Worldpay at 4.3/5). iGaming Fit scores well too because AstroPay has been doing gambling payments since 2009 with over 500 operator clients.
-Fees land around 7.8: the 1-2.5% deposit rate with a 3-month reserve is genuinely fair for LATAM processing, especially since Nuvei charges more and holds your reserve twice as long.
-Where the score drops hard is Geographic Coverage.
-AstroPay only really works in Latin America and parts of India.
+4.3/5 on Trustpilot from 9,591 reviews ties Worldpay at the top of our database (Nuvei sits at 3.8/5). iGaming Fit reflects AstroPay's gambling-first track record since 2009 with 500+ operator clients, though the public record doesn't surface an iGaming-named team in the same way Nuvei or Paysafe call out theirs, which keeps the headline a tier below the iGaming-native specialists.
+Fees land in the fair range: the 1-2.5% deposit rate with a 3-month reserve is competitive for LATAM processing, especially since Nuvei charges more and holds your reserve twice as long.
+The real geographic story is concentration, not breadth: AstroPay's strength is Latin America and parts of India.
 Run a European-facing casino and you still need Trustly or Paysafe on top of it.

 Who Is AstroPay Best For?